Introduction to the Seven Seals in Revelation 6: 7: 8:

 Another theologian from Andrews University, Berrien Springs, Michigan, Ranko Stefanovic agrees with Ladd on the meaning of the white horse in his book “Revelation of Jesus Christ:” He is virtually reiterating what Ladd has said.
 Stefanovic also uses the term “according to many commentaries etc.” Again, there is no word study on “horses” from the whole of the Bible or even an exegesis.
 It seems like that his explanation of exegesis is what other commentaries reveal about the passage in the Bible, avoiding an in depth time consuming study of the whole of the Bible itself.

-Having analysed these two theologians method of study into the white horse of Rev 6:2, I did a word study on “horses” from the whole of the Bible.
+Having analysed these two theologians method of study on the white horse of Rev 6:2, I did a word study on “horses” from the whole of the Bible.
 The result was that the majority of horses in the Bible were used for warfare: battle horses with weapons.
 Nowhere does the Bible suggest that a white battle horse was used for the proclamation of the gospel as Ladd and Stefanovic suggest.

 In addition, the more I study the writings of Ellen G. White in what she has to say about the Seven Seals in Rev 6: 7: and 8:, I am convinced that she is more accurate than most modern theologians of our time on a this subject.
 Therefore, I shall use my prerogative as the writer of this study to use her writings as to throw light on the Bible text and not use her writings as a substitute of the Bible text.
 She says herself that her writings should be used as a smaller light shining to a larger light namely the Bible.

-When using the writings of Ellen G. White on the Seven Seals in the book of Revelation she suggests that the first and the fifth seal refers to the future.
+When using the writings of Ellen G. White on the Seven Seals in the book of Revelation she suggests that the first and the fifth seals refer to the future.
 Therefore, according to this study, the seven seals refer to events taking place just before the Second Coming of Christ and thereafter.
 For example, the first four seals refer to the judgments on all unbelievers on the earth, and the next three seals refer to the 144,000 and some events that take place before the Second Coming of Christ.

 Word study on ”seals” in relation to the seven seals in Rev 6: 7: and 8: